guerreropaula/synthetic-corpus-ca-es/paper/README.md

 paragraph pairs) published between 1905 and 1948 and spans five dialectal variants of Cata- lan.
 The results shed light on the translation behavior of a large language model in literary
-prose: higher hapax rates in Catalan than in Spanish, broadly comparable MATTR scores across languages, a mild lexical normalization relative to the Catalan source texts, and a slight tendency for translations to be longer than the source texts, while preserving many named entities and cultural references.
+prose: higher hapax rates in Catalan than in Spanish, broadly comparable MATTR scores across languages, a mild lexical normalization relative to the Catalan source texts regarding diachronic forms, and a slight tendency for translations to be longer, while preserving many named entities.